What is the Scope of Marketing?

 Challenges and Opportunities

-• Keeping pace with rapid technological changes
+• Keeping up with the fast changes in technology.

-• Expanding into untapped digital markets
+• Growing into an untapped digital space.

-• Innovating new methods of customer engagement
+• Developing new ways of customer interaction.

-Career Opportunities in Marketing
+Marketing Career Opportunities

 Category Manager